-It’s hard to believe that recipe has just three main ingredients —peanut butter (or nut butter or seed butter), brown sugar, and egg.
+It’s hard to believe that cookie recipe has just three main ingredients —peanut butter (or nut butter or seed butter), brown sugar, and egg.
 It is a recipe that is easy enough for a young child to make and it can be reinvented again and again.
-It’s already been reinvented many times here on gfe and I’m pretty sure that I’m still not done with it!
+Admittedly, it’s already been reinvented many times here on gfe and I’m pretty sure that I’m still not done with it!

 Cashew butter is really quite easy to make.
 Some say that you have to add oil when making it, but I usually don’t.
 I just throw some raw cashews into my food processor and slowly process them until they turn into cashew butter.
 I’ve even used roasted salted cashews instead of raw cashews and processed a small amount of them in my mini chopper.
 That actually worked just fine.
 (I am always careful to do the processing in “spurts” when necessary so as not to overheat my appliances.)

-Back to the Cashew Butter Oatmeal Chocolate Chip Cookies
+Back to the Gluten-Free Cashew Butter Oatmeal Chocolate Chip Cookies

 When I started to make them I was about ¼ cup short of the amount of cashew butter I planned to use so I decided to add ¼ cup of granola—specifically, Gluten-Free Prairie’s Montana Mornings Granola—as my “filler.”
-If you don’t have granola on hand, you can substitute certified gluten-free oats or certified gluten-free oat flour, hence, the more multipurpose recipe name.
+If you don’t have granola on hand, you can substitute certified gluten-free oats or certified gluten-free oat flour (always use purity protocol oats), hence, the more multipurpose recipe name.
 You can even substitute shredded coconut (unsweetened or sweetened) for Cashew Butter Coconut Chocolate Chip Cookies.
 The results will be slightly different for each substitution, of course, but all variations will yield wonderful cookies.

 Deb Wheaton of Gluten-Free Prairie (GFP) had sent me a package of their Montana Mornings Granola to sample.
 The ingredients are certified gluten-free oats, brown sugar, coconut, honey, canola oil, pecans, almonds, blueberries, and cranberries.
 (Note: I usually steer clear of canola oil because it’s typically GMO but all GFP’s products are non-GMO.)
 Although I obviously only added a small amount of granola to the recipe, the granola factor was still noticeable in the best possible way, as these cookies were delicious.